Important information when writing proposals

 Important information for those considering submitting proposals:

-- The spin-resolved ARPES endstation currently only has a 4-axis manipulator.
-The analyzer is capable of deflection, which slightly eases the problem.
-Upgrading to a 6-axis is a high priority, but for now consider carefully whether your proposed experiment is still possible with only X/Y/Z/Polar degrees of freedom for alignment, and explicitly address this point in your proposal.
+- The spin-resolved ARPES endstation currently only has a 4.5-axis manipulator.
+This means motorized (X,Y,Z,Polar) and screwdriver azimuth adjustment at the transfer level).
+The analyzer is capable of deflection, which slightly eases the difficulties this causes.
+An upgrade to a 6-axis cryomanipulator will be procured during 2024, but for now consider carefully whether your proposed experiment is still possible with this restricted freedom for alignment, and explicitly address this point in your proposal.

 - The spin-resolved ARPES endstation has demonstrated baseline functionality and formally left commissioning, but is still very new.
 You are not yet applying for a perfect, polished beamline.
-We’re working hard, but it’s possible that we could still be trying to optimize the spot size down to the final 10x10um target when you arrive, or that the control and measurement software still cause frustration.
+We’re working hard, but it’s possible, maybe even probable that the control and measurement software will still cause frustration.
+For this reason short allocations are not offered, see the note below.

 - Shorter beamtimes are now being considered.
 Until fairly recently, Bloch awarded only full week beamtimes.
-To increase access, we will now also consider shorter half-week beamtimes of 3 full days.
-You can either directly propose a reduced scope experiment, or apply for a full 5-day experiment but add a note about whether you would consider a shorter allocation and what the consequences of that would be for your proposal.
+To increase access, we will now also consider shorter half-week beamtimes.
+You can either directly propose a reduced scope experiment, or apply for a full 5-day experiment but add a note about whether you could consider a shorter allocation and what the consequences of that would be for your proposal.
 If you end up being ranked close to the cutoff, this could make the difference between being awarded beamtime or not.
 However, at this time we consider half-week spin beamtimes to be unrealistic unless you are already very experienced with the endstation.

 - In addition to the basic information available on this website, the full beamline documentation page is available at https://blochdocs.maxiv.lu.se/